jp-zuniga/wally/README.md

 ## Installation

-Currently, the only way to install  `wally` is to download the [latest release on Github](https://github.com/jp-zuniga/wally/releases/latest).

-A `cargo` installation and `nix` package are both planned.
+Currently, the only way to install `wally` is to download the [latest release on Github](https://github.com/jp-zuniga/wally/releases/latest). `cargo` and `nix` installations are planned.

 ## Usage